 Overall, DNS Namespace identifies and depicts the structure of the domains that can be combined to form a complete domain name.

-A complete domain of a host starts from the Root and ends up in domain or subdomain, where each level is separated by period (.) known as Fully Qualified Domain Name (FQDN).
+A complete domain of a host starts from the Root and ends up in a domain or subdomain, where each level is separated by period (.) known as Fully Qualified Domain Name (FQDN).

 For instance, “support.digitalmediaglobe.com.” is the Fully Qualified Domain (FQDN).